-- 18.3 Fines shall be paid to the DMSB within 48 hours of their notification. - 18.4 No appeal may be lodged against any of the following decisions by the Stewards: - a) Drive-Through-Penalties, including those penalties added to the total time. - b) Decisions pursuant to Articles 30.6. - c) All penalties resulting from the application of Articles 28.
+- 18.3 Fines shall be paid to the DMSB within 48 hours of their notification. - 18.4 No appeal may be lodged against any of the following decisions by the Stewards:

+a) Drive-Through-Penalties, including those penalties added to the total time.

+b) Decisions pursuant to Articles 30.6.